 - B&H Photo Video

-VHS Players are no longer produced.
+VHS Players are no longer produced which is why they are so hard to find.
 The last manufacturer of VHS players was a company in Japan named Funai Electronics.
 They halted production back in 2016.

 Sony launched Betamax back in 1975, which was actually before VHS was initially introduced in 1977.
 The two formats became bitter rivals in what was termed as the tape format wars back in the 1980s.
 When VHS eventually won out Sony was a major player in the VCR market, but Sony stopped making VCRs almost a decade ago.